4. Tutorial: A Real Analyzer

 Combining everything discussed so far, this leaves us with the following complete grammar for TFTP, including the packet formats in comments as well:

-# Copyright (c) 2021 by the Zeek Project.
+# Copyright (c) 2020-now by the Zeek Project.
 See LICENSE for details.

 #